firdausraginda/python-clean-code/README.md

 reference:
 * https://www.youtube.com/watch?v=vRVVyl9uaZc&list=PLeGc_lalTbVHuDY-nbYLCUkIByRaAyUzV&index=7

-## Data-Driven Classes
-Dataclasses provide functionality to print, compare, & order data that easier to use than regular function.
+Dataclasses is a data-driven classes, meaning it provides functionality to print, compare, & order data that easier to use than regular function.
 Those are mostly used for analytical purposes.

 ## Regular Class vs Dataclasses